Leo-IP/WarehouseInventorySystem/README.md

 **Description**

 * Able to store product data via csv file consumption.
-    * The system will only accept .csv file
+    * The system will only accept .csv file.
     * The system will not accept duplicate product data.
 Please make sure your data does not exist in the product table.
 *	Able to store quantities of such products in different locations via csv file consumption.
     * The system will only accept .csv file